ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## ipcrypt-deterministic

 The `ipcrypt-deterministic` instantiation employs AES-128 in a single-block operation.
 The key MUST be 16 bytes (128 bits).
-As AES-128 is a permutation, each distinct input maps to a unique ciphertext, preserving the IP address format.
+As AES-128 is a permutation, each distinct input maps to a unique ciphertext, producing a valid IP address representation.

 Test vectors are provided in {{ipcrypt-deterministic-test-vectors}}.